EarthScope/dataselect/doc/dataselect.md

 <b>-tt </b><i>secs</i>

-<p style="padding-left: 30px;">Specify a time tolerance for constructing continous trace segments.
+<p style="padding-left: 30px;">Specify a time tolerance for constructing continuous trace segments.
 The tolerance is specified in seconds.
 The default tolerance is 1/2 of the sample period.</p>

 <b>-rt </b><i>diff</i>

-<p style="padding-left: 30px;">Specify a sample rate tolerance for constructing continous trace segments.
+<p style="padding-left: 30px;">Specify a sample rate tolerance for constructing continuous trace segments.
 The tolerance is specified as the difference between two sampling rates.
 The default tolerance is tested as: (abs(1-sr1/sr2) < 0.0001).</p>

 <b>-snd</b>